tkf/emacs-jedi/doc/source/index.rst

    1. Paste the result of this function when you are asking question or reporting bug, to give people basic information.

+      Unless you are sure if it is irrelevant, it is recommended to put this information.
+If you think it is too long for a simple question/report, you can always use https://gist.github.com etc.

    2. To make sure jedi.el is running correctly and communicating with Jedi EPC server.